 Medicare is a federally funded program that’s purpose is to provide basic health insurance to those age 65 and over, as well as to other specific qualified individuals.

 Over the years, Medicare has become the leading health care insurance program in the United States for seniors.
-While it’s one of the most widely known government program, not many people know why it exists or how it came to be.
+While it’s one of the most widely known government programs, not many people know why it exists or how it came to be.

 Because health insurance is not provided to all Americans as it is in many other industrialized nations, the U.S. Congress designed the Medicare program to foster the welfare of United States citizens.